Aliases for PDE6D Gene

 GeneCards Summary for PDE6D Gene

-PDE6D (Phosphodiesterase 6D, CGMP-Specific, Rod, Delta) is a Protein Coding gene.
-Diseases associated with PDE6D include joubert syndrome 22 and joubert syndrome with orofaciodigital defect.
-Among its related pathways are Organelle biogenesis and maintenance and Visual Cycle in Retinal Rods.
-GO annotations related to this gene include Rab GTPase binding and GTPase inhibitor activity.
+PDE6D (Phosphodiesterase 6D) is a Protein Coding gene.
+Diseases associated with PDE6D include Joubert Syndrome 22 and Orofaciodigital Syndrome Vi.
+Among its related pathways are Organelle biogenesis and maintenance and Metabolism.
+Gene Ontology (GO) annotations related to this gene include Rab GTPase binding and GTPase inhibitor activity.

 Promotes the release of prenylated target proteins from cellular membranes (PubMed:9712853).
 Modulates the activity of prenylated or palmitoylated Ras family members by regulating their subcellular location (PubMed:22002721, PubMed:23698361).
 Required for normal ciliary targeting of farnesylated target proteins, such as INPP5E (PubMed:24166846).
 Modulates the subcellular location of target proteins by acting as a GTP specific dissociation inhibitor (GDI) (By similarity).
 Increases the affinity of ARL3 for GTP by several orders of magnitude.
 Stabilizes ARL3-GTP by decreasing the nucleotide dissociation rate (By similarity).